redhat-cop/automate-tower-ha-dr/README.md

   - You must define a primary inventory(`inventory_pm`) along with *_one or both_* of the HA inventory(`inventory_ha`) and DR inventory(`inventory_dr`)

-  - There should be no overlap between primary/HA and disaster recovery instance groups including the default `tower` instance group across inventory files,  This goes back to the discussion above that instance groups cannot span datacenters.
+  - There should be no overlap between primary/HA and disaster recovery instance groups, including the default `tower` instance group, across inventory files.
+This goes back to the discussion above that instance groups cannot span datacenters.

   - Isolated instance groups will be unaffected by this process.
 In a failover the isolated instance groups will remain unchanged.
 If one or more of the isolated instances is in the failed datacenter you may consider disabling them.

   - There should be no overlap between primary/HA and disaster recovery instance groups, including the default `tower` instance group, across inventory files.
 This goes back to the discussion above that instance groups cannot span datacenters.
 Isolated instance groups can be repeated if you wish to utilize existing isolated nodes.

   - The `database` and `database_replica` group membership should be unique across all inventory files.
-The `database` group should have only one database and is the database in use the the given configuration.
+The `database` group should have only one database and is the database in use in the given configuration.
 The `database_replica` groups contain the streaming replicas to be configured.

   - If an external database team is managing the Ansible Tower database and handling the replication and failover, the `database_replica` group can be excluded and the `tower_db_external` (explained below) to skip any replication configuration